-- We are the independent regulator of health and adult social care in England.
-We report to Parliament through the Department of Health and Social Care (DHSC). - We work with other regulators, local authorities and commissioning groups, health and social care organisations, and organisations that represent, or act on behalf of, people who use services, including the Healthwatch network. - Healthwatch England, the national consumer champion for users of health and social care services, is a statutory committee of CQC's Board. - The National Guardian's Freedom to Speak Up Office (NGO) is jointly funded by CQC, NHS England and NHS Improvement.
+- We are independent.
+We report to Parliament through the Department of Health and Social Care (DHSC). - We work with other regulators, local authorities and commissioning groups, health and social care organisations, and organisations that represent, or act on behalf of, people who use services, including the Healthwatch network. - Healthwatch England, the national consumer champion for users of health and social care services, is a statutory committee of CQC's Board. - The National Guardian's Freedom to Speak Up Office (NGO) is jointly funded by CQC, NHS Improvement and NHS England.
 CQC's Chief Executive has responsibility as Accounting Officer for the NGO and for Healthwatch England.